-In 2017, I completed the 4 year professional training through the Institute for the Study of Somatic Education, San Francisco, CA. This program is accredited by the Feldenkrais Guild® of North America.
+In 2017, I completed the 4 year professional training through the Institute for the Study of Somatic Education, San Francisco, CA/Chicago Il.
+This program is accredited by the Feldenkrais Guild® of North America.
 Both of my Education Directors, Paul Rubin and Julie Casson Rubin, trained directly with Dr. Feldenkrais at his first North American training in San Francisco in 1975.
-For more information on my teachers and their professional training click here.

 Studying at the advanced post-graduate level enhances finer details and dimensions to my skill set.

 I also attend a number of international study groups, one of which is composed of Feldenkrais® Practitioners, Feldenkrais® Trainers and Education Directors.
 This large-scale global organization blends worldwide expertise, furthering understanding of the delivery of lessons in Awareness Through Movement® and private Functional Integration®.

 On an ongoing basis, I attend post-graduate courses throughout North America, offered by cutting edge, senior trainers.

 I specialize in healthy ageing, easing pain and moving without pain especially with Arthritis, bone health exercises while protecting Arthritic joints, improving neurological symptoms and using the eyes to improve movement.

 In addition, I completed several advanced post-graduate trainings with Paul Rubin and Julie Casson Rubin (California), David Zimack-Bersin (New York City), Elizabeth Beringer (California), Larry Goldfarb (California), Jeffery Haller (Seattle), Donna Simmons (California), Ellen Soloway (New Orleans) and Kathy James (California) only to name a few of the top trainers and Education Directors.

 How did you learn of the Feldenkrais Method®?